A Guide To Selling Your Shopify Store

 - One last thing – make sure you transfer ownership of the domain.
 If you purchased the domain through Shopify, you can do this through OpenSRS under the Manage your Domain menu.
 If it was registered through another domain provider, you’ll need to check with them how to transfer domain ownership.

-Top tip: if someone asks you a question you haven’t covered in the business listing, copy the question and answer, and paste into the comments section below your listing – to avoid having to answer the same question multiple times.
+Top tip: if someone asks you a question you haven’t covered in the business listing, copy the question and answer, and paste into the comments section below your listing.
+That way, you avoid having to answer the same question multiple times.

 Ready to get started?